 There was a net repayment of loans in the year reducing the overall gearing figure.
-However, interest costs were higher than 2022 as interest rates rose in the year.
-All loans are now on fixed rates so the movement in Metric 4 should be less significant in 2024.
+However, all loans were on fixed rates in the year, including some contracts entered into before the base rate started rising, so costs were well controlled (Metrics 3 and 4).